-What is the Hazard?
 Who may be harmed?
 How might people be harmed?
 Risk Rating Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Lead Poisoning All Headaches 2 3 6 • Instructor to inform participants on how to manage this risk during safety briefing.
 Instructor to remind participants to wash hands immediately after session.
 1 3 3 Crushed Fingers Participants Cuts, bruises, swelling 2 3 6 • Instructor demonstrates where participants are to put their hands when they are loading the rifle.
 Instructor to supervise to make sure they are following instructions.
-1 3 6 Impact from Pellet All Bruises, puncture wounds from pellet impact 2 4 8 • range.
+1 3 6 Impact from Pellet All Bruises, puncture wounds from pellet impact 2 4 8 • • • • All participants are notified that pellets can bounce back from the targets.
+The instructor gives clear and simple instructions on the rules of the range.
 Participants are supervised by a qualified instructor at all times.
 Instructor checks that everyone has understood the rules before continuing.
 Access to the range is controlled.
 There is a solid barrier between the firing stations and access to the range.
 Access to pellets is controlled by instructor.
+Signs warning people of the danger if they enter the area.
+Instructor checks barrels are clear before group collect targets.
 1 4 4 Loading the Rifle whilst rifle pointing at other people All See above 3 4 12 • Instructor to give clear demonstration and instructions on the safe way in which to load the rifle.
 Instructor to supervise whilst participants are loading their rifles.
 Participants told not to put their finger near the trigger when loading the rifle.
+Safety catch applied every time whilst loading the rifle.
+Instructor to monitor this.
+Number of people at the firing points controlled by the instructor.
 1 4 4 Overshoots and Side Shoots All See above 3 4 12 • Participants given clear instruction on the direction of shooting.
 Physical stop behind targets to stop stray pellets.
 1 4 4